 In addition, photo-chemical reactions upon exposure of oil or contaminated organisms to sunlight produces photoproducts (new compound structures, by photo-modification) or free radicals in organisms (photosensitization to activated PAHs and related compounds) that could adversely affect exposed aquatic organisms.
 Photosensitization can occur in early life stages of fish and invertebrates that are translucent or transparent and vulnerable since they are undergoing development (Alloy et al. 2023).
 Specific thresholds have not been developed that account for photo-toxicity.
-However, studies indicate an effects threshold accounting for phototoxicity would be approximately 1 μ g/L (ppb).
+However, studies reviewed by Alloy et al. (2023) indicate an effects threshold accounting for phototoxicity would be approximately 1 μ g/L (ppb).
 Exposure durations to both PAHs and light would need to be sufficient for such effects to occur.
-Further details are available in French-McCay et al. (2018).
+Further details are available in French-McCay et al. (2018) and Alloy et al. (2023).